 After the War, Tom remained with the RAF until 1964, eventually retiring highly decorated, achieving the rank of Wing Commander with awards including the Distinguished Flying Cross with Bar, Air Force Cross, Air Efficiency Award, Bronze Star and most recently in 2016 the Legion D’Honneur.
 Tom lectured at the prestigious School of Air Support, before spending time as a Service Test Pilot, where he flew over 100 different types of aircraft and participated in the development of pressurised flight suits.

 Having served for some years in the British Embassy in Washington at the height of the Cold War, Tom returned to the US as a businessman before relocating to Norfolk where his career included running a Shoe Business and Art Gallery.
+He married Eileen Hampton in 1945 following their wartime romance, and had 3 sons during their 69 years of happy marriage.

 Tom is credited with 14 victories during the war, the majority of which were during the Battle of Britain and obtained him ‘Ace’ status (5 or more victories) and making him one of the most successful RAF pilots.